UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     - Remember to think of both primary and secondary/derived risks
     - We start looking at the Risk involved in the software project.
+        - Over engineering
-        -Over engineering - In this kind of small project the risk of a project failing is increased with the risk of making the solutions significantly more complicated than they need to be
+        - In this kind of small project the risk of a project failing is increased with the risk of making the solutions significantly more complicated than they need to be
-        -risk of misread data
+        - risk of misread data

     **Fifth!** Second iteration of needs analysis